covid-policy-modelling/control-plane-template/README.md

 ### GitHub Packages

-All of the Docker images that we have used to date are stored in [GitHub Packages](https://docs.github.com/en/free-pro-team@latest/packages/getting-started-with-github-container-registry/migrating-to-github-container-registry-for-docker-images) and required credentials with appropriate (read-only) permissions for all the images.
+All of the Docker images that we have used to date are stored in [GitHub Packages](https://docs.github.com/en/free-pro-team@latest/packages/getting-started-with-github-container-registry/migrating-to-github-container-registry-for-docker-images) and require credentials with appropriate (read-only) permissions for all the images.
 More about how to authenticate can be found in [the documentation](https://docs.github.com/en/free-pro-team@latest/packages/publishing-and-managing-packages/about-github-packages#authenticating-to-github-packages).
 Note that the built-in Actions token (`secrets.GITHUB_TOKEN`) can access packages stored on this same repository; to access packages stored in other repositories, such as the `model-runner` repo, you may need to create a GitHub bot user with access to the repo and obtain a Personal Access Token for it.